Laura Johnson, CCC-SLP, BCS-F

 Wisconsin eligibility criteria for a fluency disorder; criteria and guidelines, Wisconsin Department of Public Instruction, fall 2021.

-All therapy is currently through teletherapy (or virtual) and hours are flexible to your needs.
+All therapy is currently through virtual teletherapy (in-person available to residents in or nearby the Olympic Peninsula) Hours are flexible to your needs.

 Tues - Saturday: 10am - 6pm